Explore layer attributes

 In ArcGIS Pro, you can personalize the appearance of the user interface with either a light or a dark theme.
 In this tutorial, the example images use the dark theme, but you can choose the theme that you prefer.
 If you want to change the theme, click Project on the ribbon.
 Click Options.
 In the Options window, under Application, click General.
 Expand Application Theme and choose Dark.
 You'll need to restart ArcGIS Pro for your theme changes to take effect.

-The Vienna City Trails features are displayed with default symbology.
+The Vienna City Trails layer appears on the map with default symbology.

 Note: